 - Face shape

-But, their physical appearance goes a little deeper than this.
-There are some additional things you will want to consider:
+But, the character’s physical appearance goes a little deeper than this.
+There are some additional things you will want to understand their distinguishing features :

 - Do they have any distinguishing marks? (tattoos, scars, birthmarks)